 The grand buildings, stately homes and ancient monuments are open for visitors to explore with their beautiful grounds and gardens, all perfect for great days out.

 There are arts and culture enclaves throughout the Lake District.
-Visit our Lake District Guide for even more ideas for your holiday itinerary.
+Visit our Lake District guide for even more ideas for your holiday itinerary.
 If you're looking for somewhere to base your next adventure from, take a look at our full collection of Lake District accommodation for a whole host of inspiration.